Phonophoresis vs Iontophoresis Treatment

 Several musculoskeletal conditions still remain without a definite treatment in modern medicine, but there are always advances in science trying to find the best alternatives to improve the symptoms of these patients with a lower incidence of side effects.
 Phonophoresis and iontophoresis are both therapeutic tools thought to alleviate pain in musculoskeletal conditions by delivering drugs into the organism faster than topical absorption by the skin and safer than intraarticular injections.

 Phonophoresis and iontophoresis are used in debilitating and recurring musculoskeletal problems such as tennis elbow, also known as lateral epicondylitis.
 This condition features an intense and crippling pain in the outer side of the elbow that aggravates after using hand tools and performing certain actions that involve gripping and rotational movements.
-The etiology of this condition is not fully understood, which is why improvements with the current treatment are very slow, and patients usually look for alternatives to improve their health condition.
+The etiology of this condition is not fully understood, which is why improvements with the current treatment are slow, and patients usually look for alternatives to improve their health condition.

 But what is exactly phonophoresis, how is it different from iontophoresis, and which one is better?
 Are they safe alternatives to use in severe and recurring musculoskeletal problems as in tennis elbow?